Vampire Weekend take us on a cross-country road trip in their 2013 break-up ballad “Hannah Hunt.”

 up into pieces

 Hannah grieves, pines for the upper east coast’s freezing beaches under the warm western sun, while Ezra searches to rekindle their fire.
-Hannah tears The New York Times into pieces; to use the newspaper kindling for the fire, destroying the memories of their earlier eastern glory days, their own New York times.
+Hannah tears The New York Times into pieces; to use the newspaper kindling for the fire, seeking comfort in and simultaneously setting the memories of their earlier eastern glory days ablaze, their own New York times.
 This double entendre is lulled just before the final verse is delivered for the first time, softly and in perfect harmony with Rostam – the calm before the storm.

 If I can’t trust you then damn it, Hannah